Nikei Kai Bowen

 subject to change

-Kai’s time at the University of Utah has offered a wellspring of creative pursuits.
-He has played for: University of Utah’s (U of U) Philharmonia, U of U New Music Ensemble, an array of chamber groups, Salt Lake Symphony, Chamber Orchestra Ogden, Opera Contempo, the Michie Undergraduate Vocal Quartet, masterclasses with Silver Ainomae, Alisha Viloti, Camden Shaw, Isodore Quartet, the Galan Trio, The Dover Quartet, and has commissioned from Won Jong, and has an upcoming commission with Gabriel Newvine.
-Kai has written for: The Rhythm Method, Gabriel Newvine of Penn State University, The Utah Ballet, The Michie Graduate Quartet, U of U Graduate Brass Quintet, U of U Flute Choir, and the U of U Campus Symphony.
+Kai has written for: The Rhythm Method, Gabriel Newvine of Penn State University, The Utah Ballet, Westminster University School of Dance, Salt Lake Ballet Cooperative, Deseret Experimental Opera, The Michie Graduate Quartet, U of U Graduate Brass Quintet, U of U Flute Choir, and the U of U Campus Symphony.
 Kai has attended a myriad of summer festivals as well.
-He attended the following festivals for composition: ICEBERG New Music Festival Summer of 2024, IMPULSE New Music Festival Summer of 2024, and Orvieto Musica Chamber Music Festival in Summer of 2025.
-He attended the following festivals for performance: University of Utah Chamber Music Festival in Summer of 2023, and Orvieto Musica Chamber Music Festival in Summer of 2025.
+He attended the following festivals for composition: ICEBERG New Music Festival Summer of 2024, and IMPULSE New Music Festival Summer of 2024.
+He has also attended the University of Utah Chamber Music Festival in Summer of 2023 as an ensemble performer, and Orvieto Musica Chamber Music Festival in Summer of 2025 performing and premiering his own work.